zhangchl007/MCW-App-modernization/Hands-on lab/Before the HOL - App modernization.md

 In this task, you run an Azure Resource Manager (ARM) template to deploy and configure the resources used throughout this hands-on lab.
 The resources created by the ARM template include:

 - Azure Blob Storage account
-- A lab virtual machine (VM) with Visual Studio 2019 Community edition and SQL Server Management Studio (SSMS) installed
+- A lab virtual machine (VM) with Visual Studio 2019 Community edition and SQL Server Management Studio (SSMS) installed.
-- A SQL Server 2008 R2 VM with the Microsoft Data Migration Assistant (DMA) installed
+- A SQL Server 2008 R2 VM with the Microsoft Data Migration Assistant (DMA) installed and a copy of the ContosoInsurance database installed.
 - Azure SQL Database
 - Azure Database Migration Service (DMS)
 - Azure App Service Plan